Languages of the European Union: Knowledge

-A total of 56% of citizens in the EU member states are able to hold a conversation in one language apart from their native language.
-This is nine points higher than reported in 2001 among the 15 member states at the time.
-A total of 28% of the respondents state that they speak two foreign languages well enough to have a conversation.
-Almost half of the respondents—44%—do not know any other language than their native language.
-Approximately 1 in 5 Europeans can be described as an active language learner (i.e., someone who has recently improved his/her language skills or intends to do so over the following 12 months).
+59% of EU citizens are able to hold a conversation in a language other than their native language, three percent higher than reported in 2012.
+28% are able to hold a conversation in at least two foreign languages, 11% are able to hold a conversation in at least three foreign languages, while 39% are only able to speak their native language.

 English remains by far the most widely spoken foreign language throughout Europe.
 A total of 95% of students in the EU study English at secondary level and 38% of EU citizens state that they have sufficient skills in English to have a conversation (excluding citizens of Ireland, an English-speaking country).
 A total of 28% of Europeans indicate that they know either French (14%) or German (14%), along with their native language.
 French is most commonly studied and used in southern Europe, especially in Mediterranean countries, in Germany, Portugal, Romania, the Benelux countries and Ireland.
 German, on the other hand, is commonly studied and used in the Benelux countries, in Scandinavia, and in the newer EU member states.
 Spanish is most commonly studied in France, Italy, Luxembourg, and Portugal.
 In 19 out of 29 countries polled, English is the most widely known language apart from the native language, this being particularly the case in Sweden (89%), Malta (88%); the Netherlands (87%); and Denmark (86%).
 A total of 77% of EU citizens believe that children should learn English.
 English was considered the number one language to learn in all countries where the research was conducted except for Ireland and Luxembourg.
 English, either as a native language or as a second/foreign language, is spoken by 44% of EU citizens, followed by German with 36% and French with 30%.